mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/clusters/creating-konvoy-cluster-advanced/index.md

 1. On the Add Cluster page, select **Upload YAML to Create a Cluster** and provide advanced cluster details:

     - **Workspace**: The workspace where this cluster belongs (if within the Global workspace).
     - **Cluster YAML**: Paste or upload your customized set of cluster objects into this field.
-Only valid YAML will be accepted.
+Only valid YAML is accepted.
     - **Add Labels**: By default, your cluster has labels that reflect the infrastructure provider provisioning.
 For example, your AWS cluster may have a label for the data center region and `provider: aws`.
 Cluster labels are matched to the selectors created for [projects][projects].
 Changing a cluster label may add or remove the cluster from projects.

 1. Click **Create** to begin provisioning the Konvoy cluster.
 This step may take a few minutes, taking time for the cluster to be ready and fully deploy its components.
 The cluster will retry to join automatically and should resolve once it is fully provisioned.